Counseling Education

 Oshkosh is known for OshKosh B'gosh, a manufacturer of overalls and children's clothing founded in the city in 1895.
 Originally a small-town manufacturer of adult work clothing, it became best known for its children's lines.
 The original children's overalls, dating from the early twentieth century, were intended to help children dress like their fathers.
 According to the company, sales increased dramatically when Miles Kimball, an Oshkosh-based mail-order catalog, featured a pair of the overalls in its national catalog.
 As a result, OshKosh B'Gosh began to sell their products through department stores and expanded their children's line.
 Their office is now based in Atlanta, Georgia.

 Oshkosh is the home of EAA AirVenture Oshkosh, "The World's Greatest Aviation Celebration" held by the Experimental Aircraft Association, Inc. ("EAA").
 AirVenture is the world's largest airshow.
 During AirVenture, air traffic at Wittman Regional Airport exceeds that of any other airport in the world.
-EAA is a non-profit member organization, dedicated to home-built aircraft, restored aircraft, and Light-sport Aircraft, and fostering an interest in flying in children 8â18 years old through its Young Eagles program.
+EAA is a non-profit member organization, dedicated to home-built aircraft, restored aircraft, and Light-sport aircraft, and fostering an interest in flying in children 8â18 years old through its Young Eagles program.

 Tourism and events are part of the local economy.
 Recreational fishing and boating on Lake Winnebago includes many active fishing tournaments, an annual sturgeon spearing season, and frequent yacht and boat races.
 Music festivals include the summer-long WaterFest downtown and major summer music festivals for country, Christian, and rock music.
 December features a drive-through lights show that brings in visitors from the surrounding area.